Coronavirus Covid-19: Fitch downgrades bank ratings on tough economic conditions

 It has been moved from to negative from stable as part of this action.

+"The latest ratings reflect what's happening in the environment in which banks are operating rather than the banks themselves," said New Zealand Bankers' Association chief executive Roger Beaumont.

+"Our banks are in a strong position in terms of capital and liquidity to meet the Covid-19 challenge.
+That means they can continue to work hard to help affected customers get through this."

-Fitch said it expects GDP to shrink in both markets in the first half of 2020 with only a modest recovery starting in the second half and extending into 2021.
+Fitch said it expected GDP to shrink in both Australia and New Zealand in the first half of 2020 with only a modest recovery starting in the second half and extending into 2021.

 Unemployment was likely to spike sharply and remain very elevated relative to pre-pandemic levels even after the recovery is underway.